 How to wash Egyptian cotton sheets

 Taking proper care of your Egyptian cotton bed sheets will make them last longer and stay softer.
 This process requires washing them in cold water on a gentle cycle.
 Do not overload the washer, as this ensures the sheets have plenty of room to rinse clean.
-If your sheets feel a little stiff when you remove them from the package, you can add some vinegar the first time you wash them prior to use.
+If your deep pocket sheets feel a little stiff when you remove them from the package, you can add some vinegar the first time you wash them prior to use.
 This will help remove the initial stiffness.
 For future washes, use a high-quality pH-balanced laundry detergent without bleach.
 There is no need to use bleach, as it’s too strong on the delicate fibers.
 However, you can remove stains by using a bit of hydrogen peroxide dabbed onto the stains.
 Egyptian cotton is also colorfast and resists fading.

 You can put your Egyptian cotton sheets in the dryer on a warm (not hot) setting.
 Remove them promptly to avoid wrinkling, and smooth them on your mattress right away.
 Avoid using dryer sheets, as the chemicals may harm the material.
 You can use felt wool dryer balls to help reduce any static.
 You can also line-dry your sheets outside to get that fresh sun-kissed air scent too!